tbocek/tomtp/Readme.md

 ## Features / Limitations

 * Always encrypted (curve25519/chacha20-poly1305) - renegotiate of shared key on sequence number overflow (tdb)
 * Support for streams
-* 0-RTT (first request always needs to be equal or larger than its reply -> fill up to MTU)
+* 0-RTT (first request always needs to be equal or larger than its reply -> fill up to MTU and no perfect forward secrecy)
-* No perfect forward secrecy for 1st message if payload is sent in first message (request and reply)
+* User decides on perfect forward secrecy.
+2 options: a) no perfect forward secrecy for 1st message if payload is sent in first message (request and reply). b) perfect forward secrecy with empty first message
 * P2P friendly (id peers by ed25519 public key, for both sides)
-* FIN/FINACK teardown
-*
+* FIN/ACK teardown with timeout (no 3-way teardown as in TCP)
 * Less than 2k LoC, currently at 1.8k LoC

 ## Assumptions

 * Every node on the world is reachable via network in 1s.
 Max RTT is 2sec
-* Sequence nr is 48bit.
-This is a lot, but needed to make the double encryption easier.
-  * -> packets in flight with 1400 bytes size for 1sec Worst case reorder is first <-> last.
-Thus, what is the in-flight bandwidth that can handle worst case:
-  48bit is 2^48 * 1400 * 8 -> ~2.7 EB/sec
+* Sequence nr is 48bit as a compromise of TCP with 32bit and QUIC with 62bit.
+A worst case reorder with packets in flight with 1400 bytes size for 1sec is when the first packet arrives last.
+Thus, what is the in-flight bandwidth that can handle worst case: 48bit is 2^48 * 1400 * 8 -> ~2.7 EB/sec
     * Current fastest speed: 22.9 Pbit/sec - multimode (https://newatlas.com/telecommunications/datat-transmission-record-20x-global-internet-traffic/)
     * Commercial: 402 Tbit/sec - singlemode (https://www.techspot.com/news/103584-blistering-402-tbs-fiber-optic-speeds-achieved-unlocking.html)

-However, receiving window buffer is here the bottleneck, as we would need to store the unordered packets, and the receiving window size is max 4GB.
+However, receiving window buffer is here the bottleneck, as we would need to store the unordered packets, and the receiving window size is 32bit.
+2^32 * 1400 -> ~5.5 TB/sec.
+(TODO: still not sure if a 32bit sequence number would be enough).

 ## Messages Format (encryption layer)